Mercedes-Benz Citaro: Germany

 In May 2018, the Berliner Verkehrsbetriebe (BVG) placed an order for a total of 950 new Citaros: 350 Citaros and 600 Citaro Gs, the first of which was delivered on 20 November 2018.
 Their engines all meet the Euro VI standard, have low fuel consumption and lower emissions.
 The BVG also placed a second order for 15 eCitaro, which were delivered in the first quarter of 2019.

 The Mercedes-Benz Citaro is also widely used in the rest of Germany.
 The Hamburger Hochbahn has operated the Citaro since 1997 and has over time, ordered over 1000 in total.
-DB Stadtverkehr GmbH, a subsidiary of Deutsche Bahn, operates a large number of Citaro or rather Citaro G. They are used in scheduled urban and interurban services in numerous federal states and cities, e.g. Aachen, Düsseldorf, München, Münster, and Stuttgart.
+DB Stadtverkehr GmbH, a subsidiary of Deutsche Bahn, operates a number of Citaro or rather Citaro G. They are used in scheduled urban and interurban services in numerous federal states and cities, e.g. Aachen, Düsseldorf, Munich, Münster, and Stuttgart.

+Austria

+The Citaro lineup is also very popular in Austria and is used in many cities.
+There are extensive Citaro fleets in Vienna (134 Citaro L, 227 Citaro G, 62 CapaCity L, 30 eCitaro; augmented by additional Citaro variants operated by private operators), Graz (174 vehicles of various variants), Linz (55 vehicles), among others.

 Slovakia

 In 2008 to 2013 Bratislava ordered 41 large buses of type Mercedes-Benz CapaCity to replace buses of types Ikarus 435 and Diesel buses Karosa B741.
 The first bus entered into service in December 2008 on route 96 with evidence number 1999.
 In 2010 ordered in total 25 buses and in 2012 ordered 15 buses.

-Bratislava also ordered 1 Citaro CNG with number 2020.
+Bratislava also ordered a Citaro CNG with number 2020.
 Citaro CNG entered to service in November 2009 To February 2018 and today bus Citaro CNG is sold to private owner.

 In 2002 Nitra ordered 1 Citaro only for route 28.
 Original transparents are being replaced in summer 2013 with R&G Mielec.